phillycommunitywireless/phillycommunitywireless/content/en/dev-comms-manager.md

 ## Who We Are and What We Do

 Philly Community Wireless (PCW) is building community-controlled wireless internet networks in Philadelphia.
 We believe that internet access is a human right, and our aim is to provide a baseline of internet access for everyone, regardless of their financial or housing circumstances.
 Community is at the center of our work: our close-knit team works alongside residents, local organizations, and grassroots groups to increase digital access in our city.
-PCW is fiscally sponsored by the [Movement Alliance Project](https://movementalliance.org).
+PCW is fiscally sponsored by [Movement Alliance Project](https://movementalliance.org).

 ## About The Role